How to exit your business

 How could I exit my business?

-Every business plan should include a section on exit strategy, preferably with both a Plan A and a Plan B if circumstances make your first choice difficult.
+Your business plan should include a section on exit strategies, preferably with both a Plan A and a Plan B if circumstances make your first choice difficult.
 These plans will prove useful in shaping your overall business strategy.

 First decide what you’ll want to achieve from your exit.
 Do you just want to make as much money as possible, or are you also keen to see the business go from strength to strength?
 Do you hope to pass it on to family, or would you not mind if it ceased to exist?
-Options exist to deliver any one of these outcomes, each requiring a particular approach to be successful.
+All of these considerations should influence your choice.
+Read on to find out more about each option.

 Should I sell my business?